PayneLabs/camaleon-docker/README.md

 # Camaleon Docker

-A Dockerized, ready to deploy implementation of Camaleon CMS with Rails 5.0. **WIP**
+A Dockerized, ready to deploy implementation of Camaleon CMS with Rails 5.0.

 ## Getting Started